lysrain21/Passui-a-sui-passkey-wallet/README.md

-# Sui Passkey AI Wallet Example
+# Sui Passkey AI Wallet: A Blueprint for Next-Gen DApp Interfaces

-This project is an example application demonstrating the use of the Sui Passkey SDK to create and manage a wallet, send transactions on the Sui network, and interact with an AI assistant for common wallet operations.
+This project showcases a powerful paradigm for modern DApp front-end development.
+While implemented as a Sui Passkey AI Wallet, it serves as a comprehensive example of integrating seamless Passkey authentication, AI-driven user interaction, and core blockchain operations.
+The patterns demonstrated here are applicable to a wide range of decentralized applications, illustrating how to build intuitive and secure user experiences on the Sui network.
 It's built with React, TypeScript, and Vite.

 ## Features